 Tip Two: Get In Close

 If you don’t know your subjects, check their walking pace.
 Walk with them awhile and gauge how you will be taking their photographs.
-For example above I got my partner and my daughter to move together by separating their distance and placing my partner up hill.

 When you zoom you decrease the quality so be prepared to move around yourself.